Kikve/TODO/TODO/📑namespace (pytt).md

 # 📑namespace
 <div class="hash">(1ea21a)</div>

-A _namespace_ is a mapping from names to objects.
+A [[📑namespace (pytt)|namespace]]  is a mapping from __names__ to objects.
 Most namespaces are currently implemented as Python dictionaries, but that’s normally not noticeable in any way (except for performance), and it may change in the future.

 the global names in a module; and the local names in a function invocation.
 In a sense the set of attributes of an object also form a namespace